entrecode/talk.productive-javascript/styleguide/eslint-airbnb-intellij.md

   eslint-plugin-react
 ```

 2. ESLint looks for .eslintrc configuration files up to the root folder.
 This means that you don't need a file in each project repository, but just in your root projects folder (e.g. your entrecode folder).
 Download the [eslint file](./files/x.eslintrc), put it into your projects folder and rename it to `.eslintrc` (without the x).
 3. Open IntelliJ IDEA / WebStorm and open the global settings (all projects closed!)
 4. Copy the [codestyle.xml](./files/codestyle.xml) file to `~/Library/Preferences/<IDE NAME>/codestyles/codestyle.xml`
 5. Select Editor -> Code Style and click on 'Manage'.
 Make sure "airbnb" is selected.
 6. Select Editor -> Inspections and click on 'Manage'.
 Import the [Inspections.xml](./files/Inspections.xml) file.
 Make sure "airbnb" is selected.
-7. Select Languages & Frameworks -> JavaScript -> Code Quality Tools and make sure that only ESLint is enabled.
+7. Select Languages & Frameworks -> JavaScript -> Code Quality Tools and make sure that <s>only ESLint</s> nothing is enabled.
+Install the custom ESLint Plugin found in the Plugin Manager which is https://github.com/idok/eslint-plugin – it supports the `--fix` option.
 Point to the globally installed ESLint package at `~/.node/lib/node_modules/eslint`
+8. Maybe set a custom keymap (e.g. alt+cmd+K) to "ESLint Fix"
-8. Make sure options 4.-6. are also configured correctly for your projects (project settings may overwrite global settings).
+9. Make sure options 4.-6. are also configured correctly for your projects (project settings may overwrite global settings).
-9. Make sure you have no conflicting linting or formatting configuration inside your project (extra .eslintrc files, .editorconfig files, jshint configuration in package.json, ...)
+10. Make sure you have no conflicting linting or formatting configuration inside your project (extra .eslintrc files, .editorconfig files, jshint configuration in package.json, ...)

 ## Usage